learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 In the earlier days of the internet, if you wanted to publish a custom website, your options were limited, and the process was often complicated.
-Hosting a site required registering a domain, paying a hosting service, then going through a trial and erorr process of uploading your website's files to that service.
+Hosting a site required registering a domain, paying a hosting service, then going through a trial and error process of uploading your website's files to that service.

 Now, things are a bit different.
 Hosting services are still around and you can still register custom domains, but there are many ways to publish websites